Weekly Insights Charts Tracker Companies Networks Glossary

 Forward-filling: Both series are not published on weekends or US federal holidays.
 Missing values are forward-filled from the last available observation.
 Data gaps are not interpolated.

 Regime bands: Set to actual FOMC meeting dates — not model-estimated.
-The Fed Regime stat box reflects the current active regime and is updated within one business day when the FOMC acts.
+Updated within one business day when the FOMC acts.

 Update frequency: Daily at ~15:30 UTC (FRED series published with a 1-business-day lag).